- 1. Smart CCTV Can Support HR Operations

 The CCTV system can be viewed via a dynamic dashboard, giving a clear overview of store operations.
 This can help inform in-store decisions by providing key insights into heat-maps, queue times and high conversion areas, increasing sales and loss prevention.

-2. Beyond the Obvious: Video Analytics & Real-Time Alerts
+2. CCTV Video Analytics & Real-Time Alerts

 Video analytics have taken the power of CCTV to the next level.
 Using AI and Machine Learning, the latest CCTV systems can perform a wide variety of functions.
 From facial recognition to perimeter monitoring.